French Police: Driver Plows Into Pizzeria Near Paris In Deadly Attack

 Since November 2015, Paris has remained in a state of heightened alert following the coordinated terror attacks that killed over 130 people and injured hundreds more.
 Several other incidents have followed, including a machete attack outside the Lourve museum and a rifle-stealing incident at the Orly airport, as well as multiple attacks near the Champs Elysées and the Notre Dame cathedral.

-This situation is developing, and we will report additional details as they become available.
+This situation is developing, and we will report additional details as they arrive.

 Join The Discussion: Log In With